Automattic/jetpack/extensions/README.md

 Run `yarn test-extensions [--watch]` to run tests written in [Jest](https://jestjs.io/en/).

+Note that adding [Jest snapshot tests](https://jestjs.io/docs/en/snapshot-testing) for block's `save` methods is problematic because many core packages relying on `window` that is not present when testing with Jest.
+See [prior exploration](https://github.com/Automattic/wp-calypso/pull/30727).

 ## Scaffolding blocks with WP-CLI

 We have a command in WP-CLI that allows to scaffold Jetpack blocks.
 Its syntax is as follows: